 Once you have adjusted your settings, make sure to save otherwise, as soon as you leave this section your modifications will be lost.

-Users can customize postmortems to adapt the questions to their process and derive to better insights and more meaningful data.
+Users can customize retrospectives to adapt the questions to their process and derive to better insights and more meaningful data.

-When configuring a Postmortem you can customize two areas, the Analysis Template, and the Custom Postmortem Questions.
+When configuring a Retrospective you can customize two areas, the Analysis Template, and the Custom Retrospective Questions.